 Without a septic tank or sewer system, wastes from the toilets also need somewhere to go.
 Because of the low-gravity environment, the toilets onboard use air instead of water to flush.
 The air in the toilet is filtered to remove bacteria and odors, and is then returned to the living cabin.
 Solid wastes are stored onboard until the shuttle lands and liquid wastes are sent out into space.

-To learn more about eating and keeping clean in space, look over the links on the next page.
+To learn more about eating and keeping clean in space, look over the links below.